Vietnamese famine of 1944–1945: Consequences

-The pro-Japanese Empire of Vietnam government tried its best to supply rice to fight the famine.
-Regarding the Japanese government, Prime Minister Tran Trong Kim asked Japan to abolish the law that forced landowners with 3 acres of land to sell rice to Japan.
-Second, there was a "relief" movement in all three regions.
-In the North, Mr. Nguyen Van To, appointed as the President of the "Northern Relief" Association, from March 24 to May 24, 1945, collected 782,403 dong and spent 593,836 dong.
-According to the central government's order, those who were too hungry and had to go far away to seek food were gathered in special camps for relief.
-In the Central region, there was a "Central Committee for Relief of Northern Victims", with its office located at 43 Paul Bert Street, chaired by the empress dowager Tu Cung (mother of emperor Bảo Đại).
-Because all ships over 30 tons were requisitioned by the Japanese while important areas were constantly attacked by Americans (Allies), the transportation of rice from the South to the North was delayed.
-In addition, the Viet Minh also intercepted many government boats to take rice.
+Despite the limited scope of operations, the American bombing and the Viet Minh's obstruction, the Tran Trong Kim's government (Empire of Vietnam) tried its best to supply rice to fight the famine.
+Because all ships over 30 tons were requisitioned by the Japanese, and important areas were constantly attacked by the Americans and the Allies, the transportation of rice from the South to the North was delayed.
 Minister of Supply Nguyen Huu Thi was sent to Saigon to arrange the transportation of rice from the South to the Central and Northern regions.
 Seaports far from Saigon were used as departure points to avoid American bombing.
 Private individuals were allowed to freely transport and trade rice.
 To prevent dishonest behavior, the government ordered price and inventory controls on rice.
 Violators could be sentenced to death or have their property confiscated.
 The Northern Economic Intelligence Service, headed by Nguyen Duy Que, was established to prevent smuggling.
+At the end of March, all the relief associations in the North gathered together to form the General Relief Association led by Nguyen Van To, and stepped up fundraising and relief efforts.
+From March to May, the General Association raised 783,403 dong.
 In the South, in May, more than 20 relief associations were established, and within a month, the above organizations raised 1,677,886 dong, including 481,570 dong to buy and transport 1,592 tons of rice for famine victims.
-Thanks to the good harvest in May and June 1945, and thanks to the sharp decrease in consumption demand after more than 1 million people died of starvation, the food crisis gradually eased.
+Thanks to the good harvest in May and June 1945, and the sharp decrease in consumption demand after more than 1 million people died of starvation, the food crisis gradually eased.
 By June 1945, the famine had significantly decreased.

-In 1951, Vietnam as the State of Vietnam was one of the countries that signed with Japan a peace treaty, including war reparations clause.
-After Vietnam was divided, in 1959, Japan negotiated with the Republic of Vietnam in the South (continuation of the State of Vietnam) on war reparations.
-The Japanese side claimed that there were about 300,000 victims of starvation, while South Vietnam gave the figure of 1,000,000 people.
-The final compensation agreed upon was 14 billion 40 million yen (about 39 million US dollars) in 1960.